-(CHANTY - "King of the Boundless Sea")
+CHANTY - "King of the Boundless Sea"

-(This song begins as a solo, accompanied by the other actors on instruments: guitar, accordion, flute, recorder, tambourine or combination thereof.
-The song is very folk-Irish, lively, and builds with gusto.
-The actors should be skilled enough to play the song, but the sound should be rough, not slick.)
+(This song begins slowly, becoming more lively and rhythmic as the other actors join in.
+They assemble parts of the ship or accompany the song on instruments: guitar, accordion, flute, recorder, tambourine, etc. The sound should be rough, not slick.)